shuklabhay/stereo-sample-gan/README.md

 ### Diverse Kick Drums

-Kick Drum generation model trained on ~8000 essentially random kick drums.
+Kick drum generation model trained on ~8000 essentially random kick drums.

 - More variation between each generated sample but audio is often inconsistent and contains some artifacts.
 - `model_save_name="StereoSampleGAN-DiverseKick`